woossi0/suite/docs/usermanual/source/tutorials/mrsid/index.rst

   # service tomcat6 restart

-.. warning:: CHECK THIS

 Continue at the :ref:`dataadmin.mrsid.verify` section.

 Windows
 -------

-.. note:: This section for the OpenGeo Suite installed via the Windows installer.
-(INSTALL LINK).
+.. note:: This section for the OpenGeo Suite installed via the :ref:`Windows installer <installation.windows>`.
 If deployed manually via downloaded WARs, please see the :ref:`prodwars` section.

 MrSID support is enabled during the installation process.